Úrvalsdeild kvenna (basketball)

-Úrvalsdeild kvenna; English: Women's Premier League, known as Subway deild kvenna for sponsorship reasons, is the highest basketball competition among women's clubs in Iceland.
-It is administrated by the Icelandic Basketball Federation.
+Úrvalsdeild kvenna (English: Women's Premier League), known as Bónus deild kvenna for sponsorship reasons, is the highest basketball competition among women's clubs in Iceland.
+It is administered by the Icelandic Basketball Federation.
 It was founded in 1952 and, until 2007, it was known as 1. deild kvenna (English: Women's First division).

+The league was known as the Subway deild kvenna from 2021 to 2024.
+In July 2024, supermarket chain Bónus became the primary sponsor.